Tavex-Bots/Food-Dash/README.md

 <br />

 ## About
 Our dev's spent a long time inside during lockdown and we realised how hard it is for some people.
 So we came up with foodDASH.
 A new way to order food!
+Using ethier our web app, desktop app or even our mobile app you can esaly order food!
+Enjoy!

 ## Where's The Mac Edition?
 Curently we are working hard on a mac rellease.
 Since windows is the most used OS we have decided to start with that.
 Our members have much better knowledge with C and C# than other stuff.
 (And how can we get this to work with python anyway?)